MrPrattASH/Game_Design_In_Construct_3/LG0_using_github/3_basic_github_workflow/README.md

 <img width="500" alt="Screen Shot 2022-11-22 at 13 45 27" src="https://user-images.githubusercontent.com/101632496/203317488-4236bb98-3a04-4670-a87b-af6263340402.png">

 Here we can see that I've changed some text on a readme.md file.
-In yours, you'll likely see whatever new game assets you've added inside.
+In yours, you'll likely see whatever new game 0 folder & files that you've added inside.

-##### From now on, it is the expectation that you will be commiting and pushing your code/game changes at the end of every class.